 What a great opportunity for me to learn about the Anglo-Saxons.
 Although they are part of our history, I wasn’t taught anything about them at school and since then, I hadn’t heard a lot about them.

 This kindled the fire of my knowledge and creativity!

 Once I began, I really enjoyed discovering the Anglo-Saxons and spent hours online researching and reading about them; where they came from, why they came, how they lived and most importantly for me was seeing examples of their artwork.

-Alongside coming across their wonderfully strange interlaced designs with animals and birds (zoomorphic design), I noticed that they also used lots of spirals in their decoration of manuscripts, stone work, weaponry and especially in their early jewellery design.
-At the time, the most exciting of all were the stone crosses I found at a churchyard in the Forest of Bowland and no less they were decorated with spirals.
-This was great, it was the direct link I needed for the spiral jewellery designs I would teach on the workshop.
+Alongside coming across their wonderfully strange interlaced designs with animals and birds (zoomorphic design), I noticed that they also used lots of spirals in their decoration of manuscripts, stonework, weaponry and especially in their early jewellery design.
+At the time, the most exciting of all was the stone crosses I found at a churchyard in the Forest of Bowland and no less they were decorated with spirals.
+This was great, it was the direct link I needed for the spiral jewellery designs I would teach in the workshop.

 “I have been fascinated by spirals for many years, especially how they have found their way into the artwork of many ancient civilizations across the world.”